clownix/cloonix/xdoc/index.rst

 */usr/libexec/cloonix/common/etc/cloonix.cfg*.
 The */usr/bin/cloonix_net* is a bash script that calls binaries and libraries located in */usr/libexec/cloonix/common* and */usr/libexec/cloonix/server*.
-The main process of the server listens to clients and obeys their commands, it also sends back the topology description.
+The main process **cloonix-main-server** of the server listens to clients and obeys their commands, it also sends back the topology description.
 The connection to the server is a tcp stream protected by password.

 All cloonix clients are named **cloonix_xxx** xxx can be one of the